Some Common Questions

 Taiwan

 A: Gladney is able to work with families from any state.
-Our agency is licensed to complete home studies for families in Arkansas, Florida, New Jersey, New York, North Carolina, Oklahoma, and Texas.
+Gladney is licensed in multiple states to complete home studies for families.
 If a family does not reside in one of the states in which we are licensed, they will need to obtain their home study through an agency licensed in their home state.
 Gladney does accept home studies completed by other agencies.
-It is preferred that you contact Gladney prior to having another agency complete your study so we can ensure that all required elements are included to satisfy Gladney's licensing requirements in addition to those in your home state.
+It is preferred that you contact Gladney prior to having another agency complete your study so we can ensure that all required elements are included to satisfy Gladney's licensing requirements, your home state requirements and country program requirements.
 Doing so will prevent any unnecessary delays in your adoption process.

 Q: What is the first step in adopting a child from Taiwan?